 Intangible assets with finite lives that are acquired separately are carried at cost less accumulated amortisation and accumulated impairment losses.
 Amortisation is recognised on a straight-line basis over their estimated useful lives.
 The estimated useful life and amortisation method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.
 Intangible assets with indefinite useful lives that are acquired separately are carried at cost less accumulated impairment losses.
-The estimated useful life used for intangible assets are as follows:
+The estimated useful life useful lives that are acquired separately are carried at cost less accumulated impairment losses.
+The estimated useful life useful life assets are as follows:

-Computer software

-2.5 years - 5 years
+Computer software 2.5 years - 5 years